deNBI/unix-course/README.md

 ## Tutorial

-During this tutorial you will use many of the commands above.
-Your task is to identify the correct commands and execute them.
+During this tutorial you will use many of the **commands above**.
+Your task is to **identify** **the correct commands and execute them**.
 Feel free to experiment.
-Take a look at the solution if necessary.
+Take a look at the solution if absolutely necessary.

 This tutorial is part of the [3rd de.NBI Cloud User Meeting (CLUM) 2020](https://cloud.denbi.de/3rd-de-nbi-cloud-user-meeting/).
 The first two sections (01 and 02) describe how to access the CLUM 2020 environment for this tutorial.